Antonio

 What stuff 'tis made of, whereof it is born,

-• The Outcome: Receives in 5.1 the news that his merchant ships have returned safely to Venice — restoring his fortune.
-The play's marriage-resolution distributes wives to Bassanio, Gratiano, and Lorenzo but no pairing to Antonio.
-He ends the play wealthy, alive, and alone — the unmarried merchant who has paid for the comedy's resolution.
+(Act 1, Scene 1) - The Outcome: In A5S1 he learns that his ships have returned safely and his fortune is restored.
+The comedy hands out wives to Bassanio, Gratiano, and Lorenzo, but none to Antonio.
+He ends the play wealthy, alive, and alone – the unmarried merchant who has paid for everyone else's happy ending.

 "I Know Not Why I Am So Sad"

-The play opens with Antonio's most-quoted single line, and the structural decision to open the comedy on its title character's unexplained melancholy is one of Shakespeare's most carefully calibrated.
+The play opens on its title character's unexplained sadness, and the choice to begin a comedy that way is one of Shakespeare's most carefully judged.

 Original